glynnforrest/salt-box/README.md

-# Salt Setup
+# Salt Box

-A collection of machine-agnostic salt states for setting up development environments.
+Machine-agnostic salt states for setting up development environments.

 These states intend to be as general as possible by default.
 No machine-specific data is committed to this repository so it can be